Information to support the learning of eye care professionals

 An ICEH research programme published and distributed more than 16,000 copies of the Trachomatous trichiasis surgery training DVD to African eye care workers in 2013.
 The DVD has step-by-step teaching videos both bilamellar tarsal rotation (BLTR) and posterior lamellar tarsal rotation (PLTR) procedures.
 In addition, there is extensive supporting material, such as the assessment and counselling of patients, setting up an operating theatre, sterilising instruments and post-operative care.

 A special collection of resources to help busy eye care professionals improve their research skills.
 View our collection of research skills resources.

-The Cochrane Eyes and Vision Group (CEVG) is an international network of individuals working to prepare, maintain and promote access to systematic reviews of interventions to treat or prevent eye diseases or visual impairment.
-CEVG is based at the International Centre for Eye Health.
-Find out more about the CEVG.
+Cochrane Eyes and Vision (CEV) is an international network of individuals working to prepare, maintain and promote access to systematic reviews of interventions to treat or prevent eye diseases or visual impairment.
+CEV is based at the International Centre for Eye Health.
+Find out more about the CEV.

 HINARI Access to Research in Health programme

 The HINARI programme provides free or very low cost online access to the major journals in biomedical and related social sciences to local, not-for-profit institutions in developing countries.
 Find out more about HINARI and how to apply.